authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 ### Supported Image Formats for l= tag

 Any format in the BIMI-formats IANA registry are acceptable targets for the l= tag.
-If an l= tag ends with any other image format, the record MUST be treated as if it has a permanent error.
+If an l= tag URI ends with any other image format suffix, or if the document retrievable from the location(s) in the l= tag are of any other format, the evaluation of the record MUST be treated as a permanent error.

-As of the publishing of this document, only SVG as defined in (RFC6170 section 5.2)[https://tools.ietf.org/html/rfc6170#section-5.2] is acceptable for publishing in the l= tag.
+As of the publishing of this document, only SVG, as defined in (RFC6170 section 5.2)[https://tools.ietf.org/html/rfc6170#section-5.2] is acceptable in the l= tag.
+Further restrictions may apply to the SVG, and if so, these are documented elsewhere.

 Selectors   {#selectors}
 ------------------------

-To support multiple brand indicators per domain, the brand indicator namespace is subdivided for the publishing of multiple Assertion Records using "selectors".
-Selectors allow the Domain Owner to better target the brand indicator by type of recipient, message source, or other considerations like seasonal branding.
+To support publishing and display of more than one distinct brand indicator per domain, the brand indicator namespace is subdivided for publishing of multiple Assertion Records using "selectors".
+Selectors allow the Domain Owner to choose the brand indicator, for example, by type of recipient, by message source, or by other considerations like seasonal branding.
 BIMI selectors are modeled after [DKIM selectors](https://tools.ietf.org/html/rfc6376#section-3.1).

 The selector "default" is the default Assertion Record.
 Domain Owners can specify which other selector to use on a per-message basis by utilizing the [BIMI-Selector Header](#bimi-selector).